algolia/openvpn-auth-okta/README.md

 # Introduction

-This is a plugin/binary for OpenVPN (Community Edition) that authenticates users directly against Okta, with support for MFA (TOTP or PUSH only).
+This offers a set of lib and binary to authenticate users against [Okta Authentication API](https://developer.okta.com/docs/reference/api/authn/) , with support for MFA (TOTP or PUSH only).
+It also offers a plugin for OpenVPN (Community Edition) using the lib mentionned above.

-> :exclamation: Note: This plugin does not work with OpenVPN Access Server (OpenVPN-AS)
+> :exclamation: Note: The plugin does not work with OpenVPN Access Server (OpenVPN-AS)

 # Requirements

-This plugin requires that OpenVPN Community Edition be configured or used in one the following ways:
+The plugin requires that OpenVPN Community Edition be configured or used in one the following ways:

 1. OpenVPN can be configured to call plugins via a deferred call (aka `Shared Object Plugin` mode) or call the binary directly (aka `Script Plugin` mode).
 2. By default, OpenVPN clients *must* authenticate using client SSL certificates.